Colon and Rectal Surgeons of Greater Hartford

 Among the most common types of cancer, colon cancer kills thousands of people every year.
 The highly experienced team at Colon and Rectal Surgeons of Greater Hartford can test for early signs of colon cancer and provide effective treatment for the disease.
-New England’s largest specialist colorectal practice has convenient office locations in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice has convenient office locations in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to arrange your colon cancer screening or book an appointment online.

 Colon cancer is a serious disease affecting the colon.